 The Certificate of Proficiency in Criminal Justice is intended to prepare students for entry-level positions in the field of criminal justice and increase students' knowledge in each integral part of the criminal justice system.
 Some of these courses may be taken online.

-Credits
+Required Courses Credit Hours

 CRIM 1023 Introduction to Criminal Justice 3

 CRIM 1053 Introduction to Law Enforcement 3

-CRIM 1081 Introduction to Forensic Science Lab 1

-CRIM 1083 Introduction to Forensic Science 3

 CRIM 2013 Survey of Corrections 3

-CRIM 2263 Criminal Evidence & Procedure
+CRIM 2263 Criminal Evidence & Procedure 3

 Emergency Medical Technician